-This policy is approved by Council and issued under the authority of the General Manager and will be reviewed and amended as required in consultation with Directors, Managers and Staff of Council.
+This policy is approved by Council and issued under the authority of the Chief Executive.
+The policy will be reviewed and amended to maintain consistency with the State Records Act 1998.

-The Director of Corporate Services is the Nominated Senior Officer.
-He/she has ownership of this policy and responsibility for its implementation.
+Council's Chief Corporate Officer is the Nominated Senior Officer.
+The Chief Corporate Officer has ownership of this policy and responsibility for its implementation.